zilong-dai/throttler-aspect/README.md

 ```

-Remember the address of the last deployed contract for subsequent binding purposes.
+Remember the address of the deployed contract, as it will be needed for binding later.

 ### Compile Aspect